ALTIBASE/Documents/Manuals/Altibase_7.1/eng/Administrator's Manual 1.md

 Alter success.
 ```

-In the above example, the tablespace will be extended in increments equal to the number of pages specified in the EXPAND_CHUNK_PAGE_COUNT property, which is the default unit of extension for tablespaces
+In the above example, the tablespace will be extended in increments equal to the number of pages specified in the EXPAND_CHUNK_PAGE_COUNT property, which is the default unit of extension for tablespaces.

 In addition, the tablespace will be able to increase in size the same as if the maximum size were set to UNLIMITED, up to the limit at which the total size of all memory tablespaces in the system would not exceed the MEM_MAX_DB_SIZE property.